nwon24/north/README.md

 is meant to be a *Forth-like* language.
 As the language develops, it might (and probably will) deviate from Forth.

+Note that there are already slight differences between this language and Forth.
+For one, North code must be written in a file and then compiled or simulated; there is no interactive mode.
+Furthermore, loops and conditionals can be written outside of colon definitions.

 # How to build

 On a *nix system, simply running `make` in the root of the project